AI-Unicamp/Benchmarking-SDGG-Models/README.md

 # Benchmarking-SDGG-Models

 ## Step 1: Cloning repositories
-1. Create a directory
+1. Create a directory for your project
 ```angular2html
 mkdir <choose_any_name_to_your_project>
 ```

-2. Clone the DiffuseStyleGesture repository.
+2. Inside of your project directory CLONE the DiffuseStyleGesture repository.
 ```angular2html
 git clone https://github.com/YoungSeng/DiffuseStyleGesture.git
 ```